How to Study in Nursing School: Students Share 9 Great Nursing Study Tips

 2. Utilize your nursing school’s study tools

 Many nursing schools offer amazing resources and study tools through their library services staff.
 These professionals know where to find the information you need and can be an immense help.
-For Rasmussen College nursing students, the School of Nursing Library and Learning Services guide is their secret weapon.
+For Rasmussen University nursing students, the School of Nursing Library and Learning Services guide is their secret weapon.
 Created by librarians with the input of faculty, the school of nursing guide includes helpful sections for:

 - New students